zhoupgit/grafana/docs/sources/panels-visualizations/visualizations/pie-chart/index.md

 keywords:
   - grafana
   - pie chart
-labels:
-  products:
-    - cloud
-    - enterprise
-    - oss
-description: Configure options for Grafana's pie chart visualization
 title: Pie chart
-weight: 100
+weight: 850
-refs:
-  calculation-types:
-    - pattern: /docs/grafana/
-      destination: /docs/grafana/<GRAFANA_VERSION>/panels-visualizations/query-transform-data/calculation-types/
-    - pattern: /docs/grafana-cloud/
-      destination: /docs/grafana-cloud/visualizations/panels-visualizations/query-transform-data/calculation-types/
 ---

 # Pie chart

-{{< figure src="/static/img/docs/pie-chart-panel/pie-chart-example.png" max-width="1200px" lightbox="true" caption="Pie charts" >}}
+{{< figure src="/static/img/docs/pie-chart-panel/pie-chart-example.png" max-width="1200px" lightbox="true" caption="Pie chart visualization" >}}

-Pie charts display reduced series, or values in a series, from one or more queries, as they relate to each other, in the form of slices of a pie.
+The pie chart displays reduced series, or values in a series, from one or more queries, as they relate to each other, in the form of slices of a pie.
 The arc length, area and central angle of a slice are all proportional to the slices value, as it relates to the sum of all values.
 This type of chart is best used when you want a quick comparison of a small set of values in an aesthetically pleasing form.

-{{< docs/play title="Grafana Bar Charts and Pie Charts" url="https://play.grafana.org/d/ktMs4D6Mk/" >}}

 ## Value options